ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 ## The Bad

+These are the items that don't make or break the system for most folks but are important to note their status.

 ### Streaming Websites

 While YouTube works without issue the same can't be said about Max and Disney+.
 They do not work with Firefox (snap default install) or Vivaldi (they have an ARM64 image or I would have tested Chrome itself).

 ## The Ugly

-Since this is a wonderful portable system not having the webcam working might be a deal-breaker for remote folks and such so it's under here.
+Here are the items that will most likely help you decide if this is a system for you.

 ### Camara